Selected departures up to September 2019 & May to September 2020

 |Oslo Airport||Oslo||40 mins||Bergen||Bergen Airport||30 mins|

-Flights with Scandinavian Airlines from London Heathrow, Manchester and Dublin will connect in Copenhagen on both the outbound and inbound journeys.
+Flights with Scandinavian Airlines from London Heathrow and Dublin will connect in Oslo on the inbound journey.

 All other flights are direct.
 Please contact us if you would like timings and/or further information on the connecting flights.
 All flight details will be listed in your booking confirmation.